lorinkoz/django-pgschemas/docs/contrib.md

 ## Channels (websockets)

-We provide a tenant middleware and a tenant URL router for using with `channels`.
+We provide some tenant middleware and a tenant URL router for using with `channels`.
 You can use it as follows:

 ```python title="routing.py"  hl_lines="10 12"
 from channels.routing import ProtocolTypeRouter